AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

    - Consequences of violations **propagation**
    - Time and space **cost** of the contracts

-* Typically completed / replaced by telemetry and off-line analysis in production
+* Typically production settings favour telemetry and off-line analysis

 -------------------------------------
 No Secret Precondition Requirements